tomas789/kitti2bag/README.md

 ## How to install it?

 It is very easy!
-Just run
+On the machine with ROS installed, just run
 ```bash
 pip install kitti2bag
 ```